-So from the knockout stage of the 2021/21 competition, all two-legged ties which end level after both the home and away matches have been played will go to extra-time - 15 minutes per half.
+So from today, all two-legged ties which end level after the home and away matches have been played will go to extra-time - 15 minutes per half.
 At the end of that, if the score is still level, the game will be resolved from the penalty spot - a shootout involving five players from each side which will go to sudden death if it remains level after both teams have taken all of their five spot-kicks.

 UEFA gave examples of recent statistics to illustrate their decision to make the historic change: "Statistics since the mid-1970s show a clear trend of continuous reduction in the gap between the number of home-away wins (from 61%-19% to 47%-30%) and the average number of goals per match scored at home-away (from 2.02-0.95 to 1.58-1.15) in men’s competitions".